char518/RestyPass/README.md

 ```
 ### version route rules
 1. concept
 version will be parse into version number and version stage.

 eg. 1.2.2-RELEASE, version number is 1.22, version stage is RELEASE.

-3.4SNAPSHOT, version number is 3.4, version stage is SNPSHOT.
+3.4SNAPSHOT, version number is 3.4, version stage is SNAPSHOT.

 2. configuration

 version number support operations: >, >=, <, <=, =,!,!= (! same with !=)

 version stage support operations:!, !=, =(! same with !=)

 eg. version = {"<=1.3.1-RELEASE","<2.0-RC"}